Enrolled Graduate Student Wiki

 Department Update Forms:

-- GG Grad Milestones Form - Due every Spring by March 30.
+- GG Grad Milestones Form - Due every Spring by mid-March.
 Please save the file so your last name and the year are the first part of the filename.
 For example: Futral_2023_GG Milestone.
 Then email it here.

-- GG Funding Plans - Submitted each year by your Faculty Advisor.
+- GG Funding Plans (not accessible for students) - Submitted each year by your Faculty Advisor.